davitkalantaryan/cpputils/README.md

 In general this class will beheave very similar to [`std::unordered_map`](https://en.cppreference.com/w/cpp/container/unordered_map).

-#### Advantage of std hash
+#### Advantage over std hash
-These classes make possible to search data and cache hash value meanwhile, then there is a possinilty to add data with the hash found during the search.
+ 1. These classes make possible to search data and cache hash value meanwhile, then there is a possinilty to add data with the hash found during the search.
  This API is looks like following:

 ```cpp
 Output   find( const Key& key, size_t* a_pHash=CPPUTILS_NULL )const;
 Output   AddEntryWithKnownHashC(const Input& a_item, size_t a_hash);